BeMoreKinky Logo

 A recurring theme is that you learn a lot about yourself and your partner in that first experience.
 Do you freeze up?
 Do you find yourself surprisingly aroused?
 Do you need reassurance or do you feel suddenly closer than ever?
 Couples have reported all of the above.
 It’s raw and unscripted.
 As one sex educator noted, "This fantasy has been around as long as marriage… we're hearing more about it these days as people reject the stigma", but that doesn't make the first live experience any less intense.

 For anyone considering it, long-term players often advise: take it slow, and debrief thoroughly after the first time.
 Treat each others’ emotional wounds and celebrate each others’ turn-ons.
-It can indeed be, as Dr. Ley's research found, a "positive experience" for couples and "not evidence of an unhealthy relationship"provided you care for each other through it.
+It can indeed be, as Dr. Ley's research found, a "positive experience" for couples and "not evidence of an unhealthy relationship", provided you care for each other through it.

 When Cuckolding Goes Right: Success Stories